 The Continuing Care for Older Adults administration works to ensure that Minnesota’s older adults receive the services and supports they need to live as independently as possible.
 The administration manages policy for home and community-based services, administers rates and policy for nursing facilities, oversees the state’s adult protective services system, and staffs the Minnesota Board on Aging.

-Direct Care and Treatment (DCT) is a 24/7 behavioral health system that provides care through four service lines: Mental Health and Substance Abuse Treatment Services, Community-Based Services, Forensic Services, and the Minnesota Sex Offender Program.
+Direct Care and Treatment (DCT) is a 24/7 behavioral health system that provides care through five service lines: Mental Health and Substance Abuse Treatment Services, Community-Based Services, Forensic Services, Ambulatory Services (Dental/Outpatient Psych) and the Minnesota Sex Offender Program.
 More than 12,000 individuals with complex behavioral and physical health conditions are served annually at about 200 sites throughout the state.
 This includes individuals that have had contact with the criminal justice system, as well as individuals participating in court-ordered sex offender treatment.

 The Health Care administration oversees the state’s public healthcare programs for low-income Minnesotans, including MinnesotaCare and Medical Assistance (MA).
 The administration manages health care contract purchasing and service delivery; eligibility, benefit, and payment policies; member and provider relations and outreach; program research and evaluation; and oversight for the county and tribal administration of the state’s public health care programs.

 Operations oversees all agency-wide internal policy and consumer-facing regulatory activity.
 This area includes the offices of chief general counsel, internal audits, and appeals and regulations, as well as the agency’s role in conducting human services provider inspections, licensing, background studies, and financial fraud and abuse investigations.
 Operations also oversees the administrative functions of the agency, including department-wide records management, administrative policy, human resources, and policy-related training and business continuity.